Monte Carlo Masters: Andrey Rublev outlasts 11-time champion Rafael Nadal in three-set battle

 Rafael Nadal’s bid for a 12th Monte Carlo Masters title was shattered by Russia’s Andrey Rublev, who swept to a 6-2, 4-6, 6-2 quarter-final win on Friday.

-Rublev became only the four player to defeat Nadal at this ATP Masters 1000 event which has long been a stronghold for the Spaniard.
+Rublev became only the fifth player to defeat Nadal in Monte Carlo which has long been a stronghold for the Spaniard.

 Nadal, bidding to reach the semi-finals of a Masters event for the 75th time, followed world No 1 Novak Djokovic, who was beaten in the third round, out of the tournament.